 Many clients begin their executive coaching and career coaching engagements with us by reciting a seemingly endless stream of complaints.
-From their demanding stockholders to their partner who doesn’t listen or rude driver that cut them off on their way to the office, there never seems to be a shortage of conversation around what is wrong or who is wronging them.
+From their demanding stockholders to their partner who doesn’t listen or a rude driver that cuts them off on their way to the office, there never seems to be a shortage of conversation around what is wrong or who is wronging them.
 Sometimes, complaints are targeted at themselves — their perceived shortcomings or incompetency.
+But there are ways to turn venting sessions into constructive complaining that is healthy versus harmful.

 The Dark Side of Complaining

-For many people, complaining serves as an “easy way out” of a challenging situation.
+For negative complainers, venting serves as an “easy way out” of a challenging situation.
 Saying “this stinks” is a lot easier — in the short term — than finding a solution.
 Blaming, whether yourself or others, is a first cousin of complaining.
 Neither is generally an effective way to change a situation.

 In fact, in many ways, they make it worse.
 For starters, complaining increases stress and anxiety, interfering with your ability to think clearly and perform at your best.
 Over the long run, stress poses myriad threats to your physical and emotional well-being.
 Harping on the negative side of any situation makes it the focus, as we often remind our coaching clients.